neutrinoceros/idefix_cli/README.md

 $ idfx run --one dmp vtk
 ```
 will run the curdir setup for one time step and output both a dmp file and a vtk file.

+The `--times <n>` argument can also be supplied in combination with `--one` to
+run for an arbitry number of steps.
+It is close to idefix's `-maxcycles`
+argument.

 ### running in parallel